giuliachiola/super-blog-11ty/about.md

 <hr>

-The content in this website is open-source [in this github repository](https://gitlab.com/giuliach/super-blog-content), so if you find typos or incorrect explanations, please open me an issue or fix them opening a pull request with corrections! 😇
+The content in this website is open-source [in this repository](https://gitlab.com/giuliach/super-blog-content), so if you find typos or incorrect explanations, please open me an issue or fix them opening a pull request with corrections! 😇